 She lowered her gaze again.
 There it was again, the idea that Naru had done all this to change some future event—something she didn't even remember.
 The fact that he had killed himself to bring them both back to life wasn't a comfortable thought.

-"Mai," he said, shifting his hand so that he was holding hers gently.
-The trembling that she hadn't even noticed starting slowly subsided.
+"Mai," he said, shifting his hand so he was holding hers gently.
+The trembling she hadn't even noticed starting slowly subsided.

 "I know," she whispered.
 "You didn't do it so I could cry about it, right?"